larsyencken/spatula/README.md

-# recipe-crawler
+# spatula

-A simple crawler to pull data from Taste.com.au.
+A simple crawler to pull recipes and ingredients from online recipe sites.